Direct answer

 Do LLMs actually show brand bias when judging other LLMs?

-Research on LLM-as-judge has repeatedly found that models tend to prefer outputs from themselves or from siblings in the same family, even when those outputs are not better.
-This is a documented failure mode of unanonymized judging and the reason anonymization exists as a mitigation.
+Yes.
+LLM-as-judge research has found repeatedly that models tend to pick outputs from themselves or siblings in the same family, even when those outputs are worse.
+That's the bias anonymization exists to cut.

 Doesn't anonymization also strip useful signal?